Nargis45/Ted_Talk_views_Prediction/README.md

 7. HyperParameter Tuning

-8. Evaluation Metrices of the model
+8. Modeling

-9. Final selection of the model
+9. Evaluation and comparision of models

 10. Conclusion
 # Conclusion